waynekhan/waynekhan.github.io/_posts/2019-09-10-the-apple-special-event-live-blog-starts-11am-sgt.md

 One year subscription for free?

-Greg onstage to talk about the existing iPad (2018) and its successor, the new next generation iPad (2019) with a larger screen (10.2" screen), support for Apple Pencil, the Smart Connector, and iPadOS -- which has yet to launch.
+Greg onstage.
+The new next generation iPad (2019) has a larger screen (10.2" screen), support for Apple Pencil, the Smart Connector, and iPadOS -- which has yet to launch.
 What connector does it use?
 Lightning, or USB-C, though?

 Stan onstage to introduce the next generation Apple Watch (Series 5) with an Always-On Retina Display, wow!!